 – Week 2: Turn in your review.

-– Week 3: Receive your paper with reviewer and editor (Brianna) comments.
+– Week 3: Receive your paper with reviewer and editor (TA) comments.

 – Week 4: Turn in your final draft, addressing reviewer and editor comments.

 See the course schedule for exact dates for each paper.